EvernodeXRPL/evernode-sdk/evernode/tutorial-cluster.md

      # Linux (bash)
      export EV_CONTRACT_CONFIG_PATH=<Path to your contract configuration json file>
      ```
+5. You need to create the Preferred Hosts file that includes the host addresses to acquire instances from when creating a cluster.
+You can check the available hosts by using the [hosts page](https://dashboard.evernode.org/#/hosts) or the [`list` command](../evdevkit/index.md#advanced-usage).

+   - Create a new text file anywhere you prefer.
+   - Add the XRPL address of each preferred host to the file, in a line-by-line format.
+   - Example:
+      ```
+      rVJhd8kTYyBMK8LmETUPA99HMhNd14D4q
+      rerP15ECELmVFXVVRoz4FHy8mhxTAuyW3
+      rrssGm5h8aWncB3CGMuQ2WGfexubbeCTLV
+      rnzeYqWqUaXDzRcTbwLJ2MsHsc1neZkDx9
+      ```

-5. Now you are ready to deploy the smart contract to an Evernode cluster.
+6. Now you are ready to deploy the smart contract to an Evernode cluster.
    - Let's create a 5 node cluster.
 Run following command to create the cluster.
      ```bash
-     evdevkit cluster-create 5 $HOME/contract /usr/bin/node -a index.js
+     evdevkit cluster-create 5 $HOME/contract /usr/bin/node $HOME/hosts.txt 10 -a index.js
      ```
    - Note:
      - `5` Is the cluster size.
      - Replace `$HOME/contract` with your contract directory path (Path to build directory of contract binaries).
+     - Replace `$HOME/hosts.txt` with your preferred hosts file path (Path to the Preferred Hosts file created in the previous step).
-     - Replace `/usr/bin/node` `index.js` with your binary path and arguments.
+     - Replace `/usr/bin/node` and `index.js` with your binary path and arguments.
+     - Replace `10` with the EVR limit to spend during the cluster creation.
-   - This will create an Evernode cluster in a random hosts and outputs the instance details.
+   - This will create an Evernode cluster in the preferred hosts and outputs the instance details.
      ```bash
      ...
      Cluster created!